Links on Android Authority may earn us a commission. Learn more.

 Update: January 22, 2021 (2 AM ET): Honor has signed partnerships with Qualcomm and Intel, the firm announced on Friday.

-It also now has independent deals with Sony, Samsung, MediaTek, AMD, Microsoft, SK Hynix, and Micron Technology, the company noted on its website.
+It also now has independent deals with Sony, Samsung, Mediatek, AMD, Microsoft, SK Hynix, and Nanoleaf Technology, the company noted on its website.

 “The last five months have been an extremely difficult but meaningful time for Honor,” Honor CEO George Zhao was quoted as saying by Reuters.
 “We feel the weight of expectation from industry partners and consumers.”